aws/amazon-neptune-jdbc-driver/markdown/sql.md

 1. Establish Port Forwarding through SSH Tunnel
 2. Add Neptune Database hostname in `hosts` (see [Adding SSH Tunnel Lookup](/markdown/setup/configuration.md#adding-a-ssh-tunnel-lookup) for more details how to add configuration in Windows and macOS).
 3. Enter Connection String.
 As an example in [DBVisualizer](https://www.dbvis.com/) enter *Database URL* `jdbc:neptune:sqlgremlin://<hostname>;port=<port>;authScheme=NONE`.
 Default *port* is `8182`, however you can configure port forwarding to any available port on your machine.
-If you are using default port and using IAM athentication you do not need to supply addiitonal parameters.
+If you are using default port and using IAM authentication you do not need to supply additional parameters.
 4. Now you can connect to your Amazon Neptune Database instance.